Resort Tax Collections

 Late Tax Remittances

-You must submit a remittance each month or quarter even if it is a zero file tax return.
+You must submit a remittance each month or quarter (depending on your operating schedule) even if you didn’t collect any taxes for the period.
 Once a late payment is made, the taxes are assessed interest and a late fee.

 Interest is charged on late payments at 12% per annum: or 1% for each month the payment is overdue i.e. 1% for 1 month overdue, 2% for 2 months overdue, 3% for 3 months overdue, etc.